charlie-moomoo/uselessweb-bot/README.md

 4. Click `Console`
 5. Paste the code
 6. Done!
 The bot should be running now!
-Or...
+<br>Or...
 Wait we make an all-in-one version?